 - Parents and student OBOB participants agree to abide by the rules guiding the conduct of battles, modeling the principles of good sportsmanship for each other and all others in attendance. - Parents agree to give encouragement and support to their children regardless of the degree of success. - Student OBOB participants agree to encourage one another regardless of success, skill, or playing time in battles. - Parents agree to stress the importance of respectful behavior toward coaches and battle officials through conversation with their children and by setting a positive example. - Parents and student OBOB participants agree to accept decisions of battle officials respectfully and contribute positively to team success. - Parents and student OBOB participants agree to serve as role models and support all teams participating.

-. agree to abrae by t
+I agree to abide by this contract.

 Date

 Student Signature

 Parent Signature